-Employers are responsible for deducting 10 percent of any wages earned above the amount of $500.
-They must pay this money to the Timor-Leste Revenue Service.
+Employers are responsible for deducting 10 percent of any wages earned above the amount of 6,000USD for resident employees.
+Non-residents pay a flat rate of 10% on any Timor-Leste sourced taxable income.
+Taxes are paid to the Timor-Leste Revenue Service.
 It is also the employer’s responsibility to provide employees with Wage Income Tax information.

 If you’re ready for global expansion in Timor-Leste, trust Globalization Partners to help you move forward.
 We have the resources to manage your requirements and streamline the hiring process so you can find the best candidate for your company’s positions.
 With local expertise, we bring in-country insights to regulatory compliance, applications, permits, and various other processes you may need to address in the expansion process.